DoctorBud/SmartdownBlogStarter/_posts/2020-02-02-WelcomeToMyBlog.md

 ---
-title: Welcome to My Blog
+title: Welcome to My Smartdown-enabled Blog
 smartdown: true
 ---

 {% raw %}

-## Welcome To My Blog
+## Welcome to My Latest Smartdown-enabled Blog

+This is published via `publish_jekyll.sh`, where the site source is deployed to GitHub and `jekyll` is applied there.

 This is the **first** post in this example Blog.